Furnace Repair Checklist

 - With one hand, steadily turn the breaker to the “on” position.
-If the breaker instantly trips and pops back to “off,” don’t touch it and get in touch with a team member from Anderson Heating & A/C at 775-230-7628 immediately.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a team member from Anderson Heating & A/C at 775-230-7628 immediately.

 No matter your furnace’s age or brand, it has at least one standard wall switch set on or near it.

 - Make certain the lever is facing up in the “on” placement.
 If it was switched off, expect your furnace to take up to five minutes to turn on.
 (If you don’t know where your furnace is located, check your basement, garage or utility closet.
 It might also be in a crawl space or attic.)